allanxp4/maps-fs/README.md

 # sim-map
 View your location on Flight Simulator 2020 in Google Maps.
-Created this because of the limitations of the in-game map for more remote areas (and beuse the map is overall incomplete).
+Created this because of the limitations of the in-game map for more remote areas (and because the map is overall incomplete).

 ## How to use
 - Download a release in the "releases" section, unzip it, and run MapsSim.exe.